- An unwritten law: Tipping in Germany

 Next stop, Japan:

 Of all the countries around the world, Japan is a country where the tipping culture really is an exception.
-But this doesn’t impact the service, according to reviews good service is pretty much a given.
+But this doesn’t impact the service.
+Good service is generally a given in Japan.

-As a tourist, if you leave a tip this is considered to be more of an insult or an offence as opposed to a sign of appreciation.
-This opinion is also reflected in some pockets of China.
+Leaving a tip as a tourist is considered to be more of an insult than a sign of appreciation.
+This is also true in some parts of China.

-Before you pack up and travel to these countries, it’s advised that you familiarise yourself with the culture in advance to avoid any awkward faux pas.
+Before you pack up and travel to these countries, you should familiarise yourself with these rules in advance.

 When is tipping tax-free?